Montana/BloombergAPICall/README.md

 # Bloomberg Market API Call (Ruby on Rails)
 Ruby script that calls the Bloomberg Markets API, if running in terminal it will spit out as JSON.
-I've attached a quick Terminal cap so you can see how it functions.
+I've attached a quick Terminal cap of myself running it so you can see how it functions.

 <pre>chmod u+x bloombergapicall
 ruby bloombergapicall</pre>